ownriver/SIH_INTERNAL_ROUND_1_Topcoders/README.md

 --------------------------------------------------------------------------------------------------

-**STEPS TO RUN CUSTOM MADE APPLICATION MADE USING REACT NATIVE FRAMEWORK & ANDROID STUDIO**
+**STEPS TO RUN CUSTOM APPLICATION MADE USING REACT NATIVE FRAMEWORK & ANDROID STUDIO**

 1. Open Android studios on your computer.
 2. Click on the hamburger icon located at the top left corner .